Three People Shot Dead Inside ‘Adult-Themed’ Party Bus

 An “adult-themed” party bus was the scene of a triple homicide Saturday, April 7, as police in Illinois are now searching for a 22-year-old gunman.

-Authorities allege that 22-year-old Raheem King used what they are reporting as an assault rifle to shoot three other passengers as the vehicle was traveling on the city’s west side.
+Authorities allege that 22-year-old Raheem King used what they are reporting as an assault rifle to shoot three other passengers as the vehicle was traveling on the city’s west side, according to rrstar.com.
 The driver continued to drive the shuttle after the shooting, stopping at a gas station where he dialed 911.
 King and the rest of the passengers fled the scene.

 Police say King is believed to be armed and should be considered dangerous.